 An asthma attack can sometimes begin with only a tickle in the throat, or chest tightness.
 But, as Dr. Michael Balduzzi, MD, explains, “The classic asthma symptoms, such as coughing or wheezing, may at first only occur during periods of increased activity, or extended talking and laughing.
 However, as an asthma attack progresses, it is common to experience coughing, wheezing, tightness of the chest, or chest pressure even at random.”

 Dust mites, tobacco smoke, pet dander, and mold are large culprits called aeroallergens that can provoke an attack.
-These triggers can fly free through air ducts, settle onto couches and dinner tables, and even snuggle up and into our bed sheets—triggering watery eyes, a scratchy throat, the sniffles, and even full-blown attacks.
+You can protect loved ones in your home by investing in air purifiers for removing allergens.
+These triggers can fly free through air ducts, settle onto couches and dinner tables, and even snuggle up and into our bed sheets-triggering watery eyes, a scratchy throat, the sniffles, and even full-blown attacks.